The Atheist Bible, CC-BY Fabian M. Suchanek

 Human Rights in Humanism

 Humanists cannot argue that their system would be given by a god.
-Nor can they argue that their system would be in any way “innate” (otherwise LGBT rights would have had to become innate very recently).
-Rather, Humanists argue for Human Rights from the definition of their creed: Humanism believes in the equal worth of every human being, and aims at the fullest possible development of every individual.
+Nor can they argue that their system would be in any way “innate” (otherwise the shunning of slavery would have had to become innate very recently).
+Rather, Humanists argue for the UN Human Rights from the definition of their creed: Humanism believes in the equal worth of every human being, and aims at the fullest possible development of every individual.
 For such a personal development, the abolition of slavery, freedom of religion, the right to health, education, and an adequate standard of living are arguably productive.
 The general principle of basing the law on harm alone is likewise productive for individual development, as it extends the individual freedom to the maximum.
 The right to a fair trial (with, by extension, the right not to be tortured and the presumption of innocence) protects the individual from harm by the legal system.
 The belief in the equal dignity of every human (in the sense of the right to be valued and respected for one’s own sake, and to be treated ethically) leads to the principle of equality before the law, and more generally an egalitarian moral framework.
-The most forward-looking component of Human Rights is the right to challenge the status quo (freedom of speech, freedom of thought, freedom of assembly, and electoral rights).
+The most forward-looking component of the UN Human Rights is the right to challenge the status quo (freedom of speech, freedom of thought, freedom of assembly, and electoral rights).
 This right is essential in the Humanist view, as human reasoning can err.
 If humans can, at every time point, be mistaken about how to best achieve the fullest possible development of every individual, then the right to challenge the status quo is the only means to achieve that goal on the long run.

 Now all of these arguments are valid only if we strive, like Humanists, for the fullest possible development of every individual.
 We may assume that most people strive well for their own development, but why should they strive for the development of others?
 Here, Humanists argue that the development of others is in our own interest: Social pacts are based on reciprocity.
 We grant others what we want to be granted ourselves, so that they grant us what we need.
 Human Rights are designed to be such a pact not for a single society, but for humanity as a whole.

 In summary, Humanists, like all humans, have an innate need for protection, and a basic desire to avoid suffering in general.
-With their (likewise innate) ability to reason, they come to believe that Human Rights are an effective means to cater to these objectives.
+With their (likewise innate) ability to reason, they come to believe that the UN Human Rights are an effective means to cater to these objectives.
 However, while all people share these objectives to some degree, not all of them arrive at the same conclusion.
-Human Rights are not an innate moral imperative, nor do they logically follow from the laws of nature.
+The UN Human Rights are not an innate moral imperative, nor do they logically follow from the laws of nature.
 Nothing prevents people from putting a god above the well-being of humans.
-Nor are Human Rights absolute and perfect.
+Nor are the UN Human Rights absolute and perfect.
 They are merely an invitation that Humanists extend to people of all creeds and nations as a minimalist moral framework in the pursuit of the well-being of all of us.

 Don’t like free speech?